Part D Transition Guidelines

 WellCare continues to provide necessary Part D drugs to members via an extension of the transition period, on a case-by-case basis, to the extent that their exception request or appeal has not been processed by the end of the minimum transition period and until such time as a transition has been made (either through a switch to an appropriate formulary drug or a decision on an exception request).

-All members who receive a temporary supply, as well as the prescribing physician, of a non-formulary Part D medication will receive a written notice via First Class Mail regarding their transition fill and the transition process.
-This notification will be sent within 3 business days of the temporary fill.
+All members who receive a temporary supply, as well as the prescribing physician, of a non-formulary Part D medication will receive a written notice via U.S. First-Class Mail regarding their transition fill and the transition process.
+This notification will be sent within 3 business days of adjudication of a temporary transition fill.
 The notice will include: